Visual kunstmatige intelligentie

 In his book “The One-Dimensional Man” (1964), the German philosopher Herbert Marcuse claims that freedom in Western society is an illusion and that desires are not really our own.
 The philosopher sees society in the free West as a system of social repression and spiritual poverty.
 He emphasizes the role of technology in exerting control and limiting real choices.
 According to Marcuse, we live in a totalitarian regime, distinguishing between terrorist totalitarianism and technological, industrial totalitarianism.

 Where the exterior is concerned, gross, material, measures can be taken.
-Aimed at groups and individuals, coercive measures such as prisons, manipulation with privileges, food, medicine, torture, etc. are used.
+Aimed at groups and individuals, coercive means such as prisons, manipulation with privileges, food, medicine, torture, etc. are used.

 But every system knows that as long as “the man inside” with his own will is not controlled the goal is not achieved.

-To lure the introverted man out of his tent, the totalitarian system uses more delicate means, wrapped in psychological tricks.
+In order to lure the introverted man out of his tent, the totalitarian system uses more subtle means, wrapped in psychological tricks.
 And although the March social and political systems vary greatly externally over the centuries and their the psychological tricks changed with them, their foundation remains unchanged: Whatever means the system uses, they are always based on suggestion and hypnosis.

 Hunted down to the very last corners for possible opposition to rules.
 It is known that the last hiding place is found in the few square centimeters below the skull.
 That is where the personality or according to many the independent soul but in any case the free will resides.
 As long as that personality feels safe there and believes it has a will of its own, the system does not rest.
 No means are left unused to reach and reprogram “the man inside” – the man within.